-Whatnot raises $50M to let people sell Pokémon cards, Funko Pops, and more via livestream – TechCrunch
+Whatnot raises $50M to let people sell Pokémon cards, Funko Pops and more via livestream – TechCrunch

-Whatnot exists with one primary goal in mind: to give people a place to buy and sell collectibles (like Pokémon cards, sports cards, pins, etc) in a safe, authenticated way.
+Whatnot exists with one primary goal in mind: to give people a place to buy and sell collectibles (like Pokémon cards, sports cards, pins, etc.) in a safe, authenticated way.

 The company started out with intentions of being a GOAT/StockX-style resale marketplace, where the products up for sale lived on neat little pages with row after row of static images.
 As they started experimenting with other formats, they found one that really seemed to catch on: livestream sales.
 Think QVC or the Home Shopping Network… but instead of hosts in huge studios selling jewelry and patio furniture, it’s users with smartphones selling Charizard cards and Yoda figurines.